 More information and instructions for designing and building a backyard rain garden are available from NVSWCD's Rain Garden Design and Construction: A Guide for Homeowners.

 Often urban and suburban soil is dense, compacted and has low fertility.
 Adding organic matter or compost to the soil reduces soil density and improves soil structure.
 Structure refers to the clumping together of soil particles.
 Soil with good structure is more porous, promoting infiltration and reducing runoff.
 Soil amendment also improves the health and productivity of your soil by adding a long-term source of nutrients and organic matter.
 There are two general approaches.

 Compost blanket.
 Put down a thin layer of compost and rake it in to your lawn, making sure that you do not bury your grass or other existing vegetation.
 If you are applying compost to a bare spot or un-vegetated section of your property, you may add a thicker layer.

-although you can also use leaf mulch.
-There are pick-up sites across the
+commercially, although you can also use leaf mulch.
+There are pick-up

 High intensity method:

 Soil Amendment.
 Think of a farmer plowing a field.
 Heavy-duty soil amending is basically the same thing.
 Instead of adding seeds, you will be mixing compost into your soil.
 This option is more costly and more intense (you’ll have to tear up your lawn!) but the results will be immediate and noticeable.

 First, choose the area of your property that you wish to amend.
 Based